Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 4

 AI isn't a feature to be added later.
-For Indian SMBs, AI that can answer 'What did we collect from customers this month?' or 'Who are our top 5 clients by revenue?' is a core operational requirement, not a luxury.
+For SMBs, AI that can answer 'What did we collect from customers this month?' or 'Who are our top 5 clients by revenue?' is a core operational requirement, not a luxury.

 5

-Built for India
+Built for growing companies worldwide

 Your business deserves software

-built for India.
+built for the world.

 Free forever plan available.
 No credit card needed.
 Setup in under 60 seconds.